It Looked As Though Millions Of Babies Would Miss Out On A Lifesaving Vaccine

 After NPR broke the news of Merck's pullout, other vaccine manufacturers stepped up to fill in the gap.
 "Because of these efforts, very few to no children will miss out on rotavirus vaccination in these four countries," Gavi wrote to NPR in an email.

 This is a huge success story, Atherly says.
-"We deal with tons of challenges in global health, and this is one, in which the global health community, rallying with the countries, has really created success."
+"We deal with tons of challenges in global health, and this is one, in which the global health community rallying with the countries, has really created success."

 Rotavirus is a ubiquitous infection.
 "Almost every child, whether you live in the U.S. or you live in a developing country, is infected with this disease," says Dr. Mathuram Santosham, a pediatrician at Johns Hopkins University who has studied the disease for more than 40 years.